NeXTLinux/homebrew-sbom/README.md

-# Homebrew Formula for SBOM
+# Homebrew Formula for GoSBOM

 This repo contains the [Homebrew](https://brew.sh/) formula for [GoSBOM](https://github.com/nextlinux/gosbom)